 Fortunately, the family in Tbilisi, Republic of Georgia that hatched the plan to force me to marry their daughter wasn’t very good at carrying it out.

 It had been 28 years since I picked up a weight.
 But something clicked when Mom gave me a gym membership for my 48th birthday.
 I threw myself into working out and in 2018 I entered a competition.
 Training for the competition taught me valuable lessons I could use in other areas of my life.
 And now I’m hooked on competing.

 MY GUILTY PLEASURE

-I would almost rather run a red light than stop my car at any corner where there’s a Popeye’s because their biscuits and my diets do not go well together.
-If you’ve ever had one (or three), you know exactly what I’m talking about.
+I would almost rather run a red light than stop my car at any corner where there’s a Popeye’s, because their biscuits and my competition diets don’t go well together.
+If you’ve ever had one (or three) of that mouth watering deliciousness, you know exactly what I’m talking about.

 I’VE FLOWN VOLUNTEER MISSIONS FOR PILOT’S N PAWS

-Pilots n Paws works with volunteer pilots to rescue dogs and cats from high kill shelters and fly them to their new forever homes.
+Pilots n Paws is a non profit organization that works with volunteer pilots to fly dogs and cats rescued from high kill shelters to their new forever homes.

 YOU MAY KNOW HER FROM DANCING WITH THE STARS